nasu67/mobile-heights-lunch/README.md

 # mobile-heights-lunch
-Lunch information services for Schneider Electric employees at Mobile Heights Center, Lund, Sweden.
+Lunch information services for Schneider Electric in Lund.